codyallen08/fun-problems/README.md

 # fun-problems
-Collection of fun mathematical problems and solutions
+Collection of fun mathematical problems and computational solutions